 - Avoid creating a single, large dominating building mass, where possible.
-Divide the project into the appearance of several buildings or sections, or provide architectural articulation to reduce the building's visual mass. - Orient the longest dimension of a building parallel to the street, where feasible. - For sites that consist of larger developments with a main entryway and private internal circulation network, provide a well-articulated façade with functional entries fronting the public roadway, even when designed with an internal focus of activity. - Design buildings to avoid undesirable visual and environmental impacts on adjacent open spaces and other properties.
-The impact on adjacent properties of sun, wind, noise, shadow, reflection, natural and artificial light, and the quality of views, among other factors, should be considered.
-Reviewing agencies should require a solar and/ or visual impact analysis and impact mitigation measures for review and approval as part of the permitting process. - Design buildings and extensions of buildings to form, overlook, and interact with outdoor spaces.
-The building shape and elements such as courtyards, balconies, arcades, terraces, decks, and similar features should be used to integrate the building with the surrounding landscape, streetscape, and public spaces. - Towers, spires, chimneys, and other similar uninhabited features should extend no more than 15 feet above the roofline of buildings, except that they may extend a maximum of 30 feet above the roofline of buildings designated as Significant buildings through the Incentive Program.
-A tower, antenna, or monopole for a commercial telecommunication facility may be exempted from these height limitations if located in an area to minimize its appearance from public streets and neighboring residential areas. - Provide special architectural treatment at intersections, such as the following: - Place the tallest features of buildings at the corners of blocks for prominence. - Treat building corners at intersections with prominent building entries, retail display windows, or other architectural features.
+Divide the project into the appearance of several buildings or sections, or provide architectural articulation to reduce the building's visual mass. - Orient the longest dimension of a building parallel to the street, where feasible. - For sites that consist of larger developments with a main entryway and private internal circulation network, provide a well-articulated façade with functional entries fronting the public roadway, even when designed with an internal focus of activity. - Design buildings and extensions of buildings to form, overlook, and interact with outdoor spaces.
+The building shape and elements such as courtyards, balconies, arcades, terraces, decks, and similar features shall be used to integrate the building with the surrounding landscape, streetscape, and public spaces. - Towers, spires, chimneys, and other similar uninhabited features shall extend no more than 15 feet above the roofline of buildings, except that they may extend a maximum of 30 feet above the roofline of buildings designated as Significant buildings through the Incentive Program.
+A tower, antenna, or monopole for a commercial telecommunication facility may be exempted from these height limitations if located in an area to minimize its appearance from public streets and neighboring residential areas.

+- Provide special architectural treatment at intersections, such as the following: - Place the tallest features of buildings at the corners of blocks for prominence. - Treat building corners at intersections with prominent building entries, retail display windows, or other architectural features.